Skip to main content

 1. Make sure the "user_id" in the payload is set to an existing User’s External ID in your OneSignal App.

-3. The Response box should remain empty and you should see a message that says "OneSignal has successfully received test event."
+3. The Response box should remain empty and you should see "OneSignal has successfully received test event."

-1. In OneSignal, navigate to Data > Custom Events and you should see the test event in the list.
+1. In OneSignal, navigate to Data > Custom Events and verify the test event appears in the list.

 Export Amplitude cohorts to OneSignal